 Q. How do I find out if I’m eligible for Meals on Wheels?

-A. The criteria to receive meals are as follows: Clients should be at least 60 years of age (or the spouse or eligible disabled dependent child of a person who resides with an eligible senior) and homebound by reason of injury, illness or be otherwise isolated; Unable to prepare meals or do not have an adequate support system in place for meal preparation; Unable to visit a congregate meal site for lunch; At risk of malnutrition due to health issues
+A. The criteria to receive meals are as follows: Clients should be at least 60 years of age (or the spouse or eligible disabled dependent child of a person who resides with an eligible senior) and homebound by reason of injury, illness, disability or be otherwise isolated; Unable to prepare meals or do not have an adequate support system in place for meal preparation; Unable to visit a congregate meal site for lunch; At risk of malnutrition due to health issues

 Q. What if I don’t need the meals for very long?

 A. Many recipients of Food & Friends meals only have need of short term support (i.e. recuperation after a hospital stay).
 If you require meals for a short period of time (two weeks or more) we are happy to help.